danvoulez/Linux/README.md

 # LogLineOS

-This repository contains a prototype implementation of LogLineOS, an experimental operating system based on the six axioms of LogLine.
-All components are placeholders and do not represent a functional OS.
+This repository contains a prototype implementation of LogLineOS, an experimental operating system built around the six axioms of LogLine.
+The design of each component is described in LogLine files located under `docs/` and `governance/`.

+All artifacts are placeholders intended only for demonstration.